In this guide, we will go over all significant Markets in Tel Aviv and Jaffa. And then we will see which are the best

 Jaffa Port Market

 When Tel Aviv Port Market became successful, other similar markets started to pop up.
 One of them was Jaffa Port Market.
 But, not all markets thrived, and some closed or decreased their activity significantly.
 You can find additional information at Jaffa Port.

-New Markets Of Tel Aviv offers gourmet food and various delis.
+- New Markets Of Tel Aviv offers gourmet food and various delis.
 Of course, this comes at a price, but to people who love it, it is worth it.
 Where should you start?
-I would go to the biggest one, Sarona Market.
+I would go to the biggest one, the Sarona Market.

-What markets In Tel Aviv did you visit?
+What markets in Tel Aviv and Jaffa did you visit?
 Which are your favorite ones?
 Tell us in the comments below.

 That’s all for today, and I’ll see you in future travels!